anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Response Object Supply by Registrar-Agent to Pledge {#exchanges_uc2_3}

 It is assumed that the registrar-agent already obtained the bootstrapping response objects from the domain registrar and can supply them to the pledge:
 * voucher-response - Voucher (from MASA via Registrar)
 * wrapped-CA-certificate(s)-response - CA certificates
 * enrollment-response - LDevID(Pledge) certificate (from CA via Registrar)

-It will re-start the interaction with the pledge.
+The registrar-agent will re-connect to the pledge.
 To contact the pledge, it may either discover the pledge as described in {{discovery_uc2_ppa}} or use stored information from the first contact with the pledge.

 Preconditions in addition to {{exchanges_uc2_2}}: